it-procurement-depa/revit-plugin-tutoria/src/prd.md

 - **What it does**: Presents information in structured, scannable format with clear hierarchy
 - **Why it matters**: Enables efficient information consumption and reference
 - **Success criteria**: Users can quickly find specific information within panel documentation

+### Public Documentation Platform
+- **What it does**: Provides open access to all plugin documentation without authentication or sign-in requirements
+- **Why it matters**: Removes barriers to accessing documentation, enabling wider reach and immediate access
+- **Success criteria**: Any user can access all content instantly without registration or login

 ## Design Direction